nismod/open-gira/README.md

 The pipeline consists in the following steps:

-1. The initial OSM dataset is sliced into areas of equal size (`<output_dir>/slices/<dataset>-slice<N>.osm.pbf`).
+1. The initial OSM dataset is filtered, keeping only relevant tags for road links (using `osmium tags-filter`.
+This results in a smaller file `<output_dir>/<dataset>.highway-core.osm.pbf`.
-2. Filters down each OSM data slice keeping only relevant tags for road links (using `osmium tags-filter`.
-This results in files `<output_dir>/filtered/<dataset>-slice<N>.highway-core.osm.pbf`.
+2. The filtered OSM file is sliced into areas of equal size (`<output_dir>/slices/<dataset>-slice<N>.osm.pbf`).
-3. Each filtered OSM dataset is then converted to the GeoParquet data format, resulting in `<output_dir>/geoparquet/<dataset>-slice<N>.highway-core.geoparquet`.
+3. Each filtered OSM dataset slice is then converted to the GeoParquet data format, resulting in `<output_dir>/geoparquet/<dataset>-slice<N>.highway-core.geoparquet`.
 4. Each geoparquet slice is intersected against flood level data from the aqueduct dataset.
 The aqueduct dataset itself consists of a collection of